-For the purposes of this Code of Conduct:

-- (a) "benefit" means anything (other than a gift) given that confers an advantage, including but not limited to discounted or free services, food or beverages for immediate consumption, activities or event tickets, unless payment in any form, including the exchange of goods or services, of equal or greater value is received by the individual or entity giving the benefit; - (b) "child" means a child born within or outside a marriage and includes an adopted child and a person whom a parent has demonstrated a settled intention to treat as a child of his/her family or as defined under the current Municipal Conflict of Interest Act, as amended from time to time; - (c) "Clerk" means the Clerk of The Corporation of the Town of Fort Erie; - (d) "Code" means this Code of Conduct as it applies to Members of Council and local boards; - (e) "complaint" means a written allegation of a purported contravention of this Code; - (f) "confidential information" includes any information in the possession of, or received in confidence by the Town that the Town is prohibited from disclosing, or has decided to refuse to disclose under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), or any other law.
-"Confidential information" also includes information of a corporate, commercial, scientific or technical nature received in confidence from third parties; personal information; information that is subject to solicitor-client privilege; information that concerns any confidential matters pertaining to personnel, labour relations, litigation, property acquisition/disposal, the security of the property of the municipality or a local board; and any other information lawfully determined by the Council to be confidential, or required to remain or be kept confidential by legislation or order.
+- 6.1.
+For the purposes of this Code of Conduct: - (a) "benefit" means anything (other than a gift) given that confers an advantage, including but not limited to discounted or free services, food or beverages for immediate consumption, activities or event tickets, unless payment in any form, including the exchange of goods or services, of equal or greater value is received by the individual or entity giving the benefit: - (b) "child" means a child born within or outside a marriage and includes an adopted child and a person whom a parent has demonstrated a settled intention to treat as a child of his/her family or as defined under the current Municipal Conflict of Interest Act, 1990 as amended from time to time; - (c) "Clerk" means the Clerk of The Corporation of the Town of Fort Erie; - (d) "Code" means this Code of Conduct as it applies to Members of Council and local boards: - (e) "complaint" means a written allegation of a purported contravention of this Code: - (f) "confidential information" means information or records that are in the possession, in the custody or under the control of the Town and/or its Local Board(s) that the Town is either precluded from disclosing under the Municipal Act, 2001 or other applicable legislation, its Procedural By-law or any of its other by-laws, policies, rules or procedures, or that it is required to refuse to disclose under the Municipal Freedom of Information and Protection of Privacy Act, 1990 or other legislation.